Refer to the guide Setting up and getting started.

 2a.
 SocialBook detects missing or invalid input.

-Steps 2a1-2a2 are repeated until the user enters the correct input
+Steps 2a1-2a2 are repeated until the user enters a correct input.

 Use case ends.